YongoDavid/Demo-2024/README.md

-is to delete the old server and create a new one , then move from localstorage to the actual server Need to find a way for the new properties values to show correctly in the list of properties is shown Estate website coming along well now , after sooo many tirals and errors
+is to delete the old server and create a new one , then move from localstorage to the actual server Need to find a way for the new properties values to show correctly in the list of properties is shown Estate website coming along well now , after sooo many tirals and errors New list of properties is now showing , just  few touhes for positioning it